itshui3/game-of-life/README.md

 In addition to usual game of life rules, I built a population mechanic where by selecting pre-built creatures and selecting a cell, the grid will traverse and populate that creature.

-I also practiced CSS(my weakness, aaa!) and built custom select drop-up divs as well as playing around with coloring cells by mathmatically generating colors depending on cell position.
+Also practiced CSS(my weakness, aaa!) and built custom select drop-up divs as well as playing around with coloring cells by mathmatically generating colors depending on cell position.

+This was the first project where I strayed from the comfort of using redux to manage state.
+Instead I built a system of custom hooks that consume and depend on one another and organized an api that only exposes the exact methods and properties a component requires.
+I package these dependencies into objects so that components that have them drilled through don't need to 'unpack' them or worry about their details.
+This allowed me to manage a grid, grid mechanics, creature mechanics, while keeping things readable for myself.
+I had to re-factor code whenever the mechanics got complicated and found it instrumental to manipulating a grid and not overwhelming myself.

 <h2>Technologies Used</h2>
 <ins>Client:</ins> <br />